-Since 1946 when the first log cabin chapel was built here on College Avenue, students have been coming to The Newman Center to grow in their faith, to grow in their love and knowledge of the Lord, and to build each other up.
+Since 1946 when the first log cabin chapel was built here on College Avenue, students have come to The Newman Center to grow in faith, love, knowledge of the Lord, and to build each other up.
 The building that we are in now was built in 1969.

-It continued to allow The Newman Center to do what it does best, support our students and give them a home away from home.
-Those of you who know me know that I am always talking about The Newman Center, so I thought I would share what others have said about this place that is so dear to us all.
+It continued to allow The Newman Center to do what it does best.
+Support our students and give them a home away from home.
+Those of you who know me know that I always talk about The Newman Center.
+I thought I would share what others have said about this place that is so dear to us all.

-Father Seamus Griesbach, Vocations Director for the Diocese of Portland describes, “The Newman Center here at the University of Maine is really the flagship of all ministry that we do in the state for all college age Catholics.
+Father Seamus Griesbach, Vocations Director for the Diocese of Portland describes, The Newman Center here at the University of Maine is really the flagship of all ministry that we do in the state for all college-age Catholics.
 We can do so much more here than in other parts of the state.
 A lot of that is because we have a facility.”

 As UMaine graduate student Emily Boutin affirms, “It can have a big impact on your life if you have someplace to come and practice your faith and you know it’s there.
 I just think it can help you grow.”

 As parishioner Wayne Melanson explains, “I think that there is some important work being done on a spiritual level where people are helping one another to grow and better understand Jesus.
-Most of the young men and women I have seen, I’m just struck, I think that they are beautiful souls.
+Most of the people I see, I’m just struck.
+I think that they are beautiful souls.
 I think it’s a feeling of what God’s kingdom can be.”

-College is one of the most temptatious periods in a person’s life, and if you don’t have a solid community that’s rooted in the Bible, then it’s easy to fall into that temptation.
-If you want to grow in your faith and you are committed to the Lord, then the best thing you can do is find a community like the one here.”
+College is one of the most temptatious periods in a person’s life.
+If you don’t have a solid community rooted in the Bible, then it’s easy to fall into that temptation.
+If you want to grow in your faith and you are committed to the Lord, then the best thing you can do is find a community like the one here.